You can do at least 20 times more than you think.

 Decision fatigue and your communication

 The reality of decision fatigue is that it takes energy to perform at our best.
-We need energy to make our goals a reality and we need energy to creatively solve problems.
+We need energy to make our goals a reality and we need energy to creatively solve problems and 20X our outcomes.

 How can you make it easier for your audience to assimilate and remember what’s in your email or presentation, whether it’s one person, your team or 1,000+?